jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 This was probably the most technically difficult project I've ever attempted, let alone finished.
 I felt like my conviction in my own abilities was tested multiple times and I can say I came out of the other side a better engineer.
 Thank you to the people who supported me as I struggled and stumbled around while trying to figure this project out.

 There are a few people I'd like to thank individually.
 Thank you to [Anson](https://www.ansonyu.me/) for listening to my long and incoherent rambles and celebrating my small wins.
+Thank you to [Scott Sunarto](https://twitter.com/smsunarto) and [James Addison](https://twitter.com/JungleSilicon) for proofreading.
 Thank you to [Nalin Bhardwaj](https://nibnalin.me/) for helping me with my cryptography questions and [Martin Kleppmann](https://martin.kleppmann.com/) for his teaching materials and lectures which taught me a significant portion of what I've learned about distributed systems and CRDTs.